lmu-osc/Introduction-RStudio-Git-GitHub/next_steps.md

 Your code works on your machine but not on someone else's because they are using a different version of R and have different versions of packages installed.
 How might we fix this?

 * <a href="https://rstudio.github.io/renv/index.html" target ="_blank">https://rstudio.github.io/renv/index.html</a> - renv enhances your project directory by storing your package dependencies inside it.
-* <a href="https://mran.microsoft.com/" target ="_blank">https://mran.microsoft.com/</a> - MRAN, The 'Managed CRAN' has snapshots of every package going back to 2014
+* <a href="https://packagemanager.posit.co/client/#/" target ="_blank">https://packagemanager.posit.co/client/#//</a> - Posit Package Manager provides regular snapshots of CRAN, Bioconductor, and pypi back to 2017

 ***